 New Year’s Resolutions from Your Top Prescott Dentist!

 It’s that time of year again!
 You finished and sent your list to Santa, and now it’s time to list out your resolutions for the new year!
 No time like the present (2017) to make a few positive changes in your life.
 Why not start with a few resolutions your top Prescott dentist, Prescott Dentistry, recommends?
-We all have room for improvement, after all, a recent national study revealed that only 40% of adults floss daily!
+We all have room for improvement, after all, a survey from 2014 revealed that only 41% of Americans floss daily!
 If that’s you, flossing might be one place you want to start!
 Here are your new year’s dental resolutions.

 1. Modify your Diet